chinhtran2k/document/documentMD/V3/DataIntegrity/API-Reference/patient.md

 # Patient

-This module for Patient lock level
+This module for Patient lock level.

 ## Main function